vitorstabile/logic-programming-basics/README.md

 [![Project][project-shield]][project-url] <!-- Put the link of the github page of the tutorial her -->

-This tutorial was based in the course from Phd Professor [Nelio Alves - Algorithms and Programming Logical][logicalcourse-url].
+This tutorial was based in the course from Phd Professor [Nelio Alves - Algorithms and Programming Logical][logicalcourse-url] and the Youtube Channel [DevSuperior][devsuperior-url].

 # Project Description <a name="projectdescription"></a>